aaugustin/myks-gallery/README.rst

 Running the sample application
 ==============================

-1. Make sure Django and PIL are installed
+1. Make sure Django and Pillow are installed

 2. Download some pictures (warning: these files are large, total = 50MB; you can use photos of your own instead as long as you respect the format of